 Investigative Journalist, Presenter, Filmmaker

+Juliana loves story-telling and narratives in all forms and shapes.
 Beyond her work in filmmaking, Juliana has created and produced the multi-award winning "Pirate Fishing - Interactive Investigation" and “Hacked” digital projects.
-She has also successfully applied for Google DNI funding to develop an open source chat-based storytelling tool with the Al Jazeera interactive team.
+In 2017 she successfully applied for Google DNI funding to develop an open source chat-based storytelling tool and in 2022 she received funding to write a fictional TV series about the environmental movement in Germany, an ongoing project.

 Outside of her work in media, Juliana was twice appointed as a UN Security Council Sanctions Committee consultant tasked with investigating breaches of the arms embargo on Somalia.